 Using a lightweight LED head torch to read a map at night

-By Mark Roberts>
+By Mark Roberts

-Head torches aren’t just for emergency back-up, they’re the enablers of Alpine starts, eerie night rides and thrilling moonlit trail runs.
+Head torches aren’t just for emergency backup; they’re the enablers of Alpine starts, eerie night rides and thrilling moonlit trail runs.

-These devices are often compact and lightweight, making them perfect for winter hillwalking and night navigation.
-They offer a blend of durability, energy efficiency, and versatile lighting modes that ensure users are equipped for different outdoor activities.
-Not only that, you will find head torches are pretty useful around the house.
+With the light source mounted on your head, you can enjoy intuitive, directional lighting that follows your gaze.
+These devices are often compact and lightweight, perfect for winter hillwalking and night navigation.
+They offer a blend of durability, energy efficiency, and versatile lighting modes, ensuring you are equipped for any outdoor activity.

-How to choose a head torch for hill walking
+How to choose a head torch

-1. What am I using it for?
+1. What are you using it for?

 2. How many lumens do I need for a head torch?